 ½ tsp. baking soda

 Preheat oven to 325º.
-Process the erythritol to a powder (if you buy granular like me).
-Add the drained, rinsed beans, soft butter, vanilla, eggs and water and process until all is smooth.
+To a food processor, add the erythritol, drained, rinsed beans, soft butter, vanilla, eggs and water and process until all is smooth.
 Mix dry ingredients in a medium bowl and add to the mixture in the processor.
-Pulse a few times to blend batter well.
-Of course, this can be done with an electric mixer.
-Spoon batter equally (This is really important) into the three pans.
+Process a few seconds to blend batter well and to make sure the beans are well pureed in the process.
+Spoon batter equally (really important) into the three pans.
 They will be approximately 3/4 full, but don’t worry, mine did not overflow.
 Place pans on a cookie sheet if using silicone pans.
 If using metal pans, be sure your oven shelf is level and level pans with a skewer or metal coat hangar if need be, as cake batter needs to be level in the pans.
 Bake at 325º for about 30 minutes.
-Ovens vary so check and if still soft in the center, bake another 10 minutes or so.
+Ovens vary so check and if still soft in the center, bake another 5 minutes or so.
 The cakes are done when dry to the touch and set in the center.
 Toothpick will test dry in the center as well.
 Remove from oven and completely cool before attempting to remove from the pans.

 STEP IV – FINAL ASSEMBLY AND FROSTING:

 Whip 1 c. heavy cream and add ½ tsp. vanilla and a few drops of liquid Splenda, or to taste.
 Set aside while you cut the cakes.